How are the Fulbright grantees selected?

 The ASLA-Fulbright grant is or at least can be much more significant for the applicant than grants provided by the Finnish foundations etc. This is why one should invest in the application quite a lot.

-The Fulbright Finland Foundation asks for an evaluation for the applications also from those Finnish universities which have notified they are interested in co-funding their students’ graduate grants.
-The universities rank their grant applicants and evaluate each of them.
-The selection committees of the Fulbright Finland Foundation use these statements when making the selections.
-All applications have to fulfil the requirements set for a Fulbright grantee, so the support of the university alone is not enough to be selected.
-If the university does not participate in funding the Fulbright grant, the board of the Fulbright Finland Foundation can select the applicant to be fully funded by the Fulbright Finland Foundation.
+Most of the grants are either cost-shared or sponsored by partner foundations or applicants' home universities.
+The Foundation asks for an evaluation of the applications from applicable grant sponsors as well as from those Finnish universities which have notified they are interested in co-funding their students’ grants.
+The committees of the Fulbright Finland Foundation use these statements when making the selections.
+All applications have to fulfill the requirements set for a Fulbright grantee, so the support of the sponsor/university alone is not enough for selection.
+If the sponsor/university does not participate in funding the grant, the Fulbright Finland Foundation Board can select the applicant to be fully funded by the Fulbright Finland Foundation.

 Selecting the applicants for an interview

-The suitability to be an ambassador for Finland and the Fulbright program is found out with the help of interviews
+The suitability to be an ambassador for Finland and the grant program is found out with the help of interviews

-Approximately a half of the applicants are invited to a discussion-style interview, held at the Fulbright Finland Foundation.
-After the initial selection stage, where applicants’ academic achievements are the main focus, the interview, in turn, will aim at finding out whether an applicant is suitable for an academic cultural exchange program where the grantee is expected to be interested in being an ambassador for Finland and the Fulbright program in the U.S. Because of this we are looking for applicants who have the ability to create networks and connections between Finland and the U.S. The interview committee also evaluates the applicants’ abilities to facilitate future change, to promote the development of science, arts, or their own professional field by, for example, and to create opportunities for international collaboration and connections.
-These types of qualities are difficult to evaluate based on an application, which is why the interviews have an important role in the selection process.
+Approximately half of the applicants are invited to a discussion-style interview held online.
+After the initial selection stage, where applicants’ academic achievements are the main focus, in the interviews, the committee concentrates on determining whether an applicant is suitable for an academic cultural exchange program where the grantee is expected to be an ambassador for Finland and the Fulbright program in the U.S. Because of this we are looking for applicants who have the ability to create networks and connections between Finland and the U.S. The interview committee also evaluates the applicants’ abilities to facilitate future change, promote the development of science, arts, or their own professional field, and create opportunities for international collaboration and connections.
+These types of qualities are difficult to evaluate based solely on an application, which is why the interviews have an important role in the selection process.

-Because the grant selections of the Fulbright program are not solely based on academic achievements, in some cases the selection committee has had to reject an applicant who, based on their application, has seemed to be excellent but has not fulfilled the criteria in terms of personal attributes required from a person representing the Fulbright program.
+Because the grant selections are not solely based on academic achievements, in some cases the selection committee has had to reject an applicant who, based on their application, has seemed to be an excellent candidate but has not fulfilled the criteria in terms of personal attributes required from a citizen diplomat.

 The Fulbright Finland Foundation selects the grantees

-At the end of all the selection stages, usually after an incredibly difficult consideration, the interview committee presents their selection recommendations for the Fulbright Finland Foundation’s Board of Directors, who make the final decisions on the grantees.
-The formal acceptance of the American program partner is given by the Fulbright Foreign Scholarship Board, appointed by the President of the United States.
-Annually, as a result of a thorough 4-month selection process consisting of several different stages, approximately ten top-level applicants from among 30-60 applicants are selected to represent Finland and the Fulbright program, and to carry out their graduate-level studies in the U.S.
+At the end of all the selection stages, usually after incredibly difficult consideration, the committee presents their selection recommendations to the Fulbright Finland Foundation’s Board of Directors, which makes the final decisions on the grantees.
+The formal acceptance of the U.S. program partner is given by the Fulbright Foreign Scholarship Board (FFSB), appointed by the President of the United States.
+Both the number of applicants and the acceptance rate vary depending on the year.